Sunak to hold Met chief ‘accountable’ for giving go-ahead to Gaza rally

 “More broadly, my view is that these marches are disrespectful and that’s what I’ll be discussing with the Police Commissioner later today.”

-No 10 later denied Mr Sunak is seeking to put pressure on Sir Mark, with the Prime Minister’s spokesman saying: “No, that’s part and parcel of how Government and the Met operate.
+No 10 later denied Mr Sunak is seeking to pile pressure on Sir Mark, with the Prime Minister’s spokesman saying: “No, that’s part and parcel of how Government and the Met operate.

 “The Met are operationally independent, it’s the job of the Prime Minister and the Government to hold them to account for their approach.”